 - Be patient when responding to student misbehavior. - Be persistent when responding to misbehavior. - Be "positive" when the student is not engaged in misbehavior (Develop a 3 to 1 ratio of positive to corrective interactions.

-(Sprick, Garrison & Howard, 2000)
+(Source: Sprick, Garrison & Howard, ParaPro: Supporting the instructional process)

 BE PROFESSIONAL WHEN RESPONDING TO STUDENT MISBEHAVIOR

 - Don't take it personally. - Give yourself time to think before you respond. - View misbehavior as an opportunity to teach.